 Q. I’ve been told that we should no longer use isopropyl alcohol (IPA) for cleaning our equipment.
 What should we use instead?

 In medical device, healthcare, food and beverage, pharmaceutical, biotech and related cleaning applications, isopropyl alcohol is less than ideal.
 Alcohol will clean residues which are soluble in alcohol, but that is a limited range.
 Using critical cleaning, aqueous detergents are far more robust and will allow for more effective cleaning processes.

-Well-built detergents will emulsify a far wider spectrum of active pharmaceutical ingredients, organic residues, botanical extracts, environmental contamination and other residues.
+Well-built detergents will emulsify a much wider spectrum of active pharmaceutical ingredients, organic residues, botanical extracts, environmental contamination and other residues.
 Some of which can even shield microbial and viral contaminants.
-The type of detergent to choose as a replacement for IPA will depend on whether cleaning will be manual or washer/sprayer/CIP, which would necessitate a low foaming detergent.
-Other factors are is the residue organic or inorganic.
+The type of detergent to choose as a replacement for IPA will depend on whether cleaning will be manual/COP or washer/sprayer/CIP.
+The latter would necessitate a low foaming detergent.
+Other factors are: is the residue organic or inorganic?
 Still other options can include phosphate or phosphate-free, and a preference for a powdered or liquid concentrate.
 Having a suite of these detergent combinations allows for any residue, cleaning mechanism, and substrate to be tackled effectively.
 Again, using just IPA cannot accomplish this.
 A properly cleaned surface can then, and only then, be disinfected / sterilized.

 Finally, vast amounts of IPA to drain may require government or other regulatory licensing depending on your location and municipality.